nelsonic/app/docs/client-user-dashboard.md

 }
 ```

-We then just need to loop of the this main object to display the information:
+A loop of this main object displays the following information:
- - For each jobs
+ - For each job,
-   - For each stages
+   - For each stage,
-     - Display the candidate
+     - Display the candidate.

-# Actions on the candidate
+## Actions on the candidate

-On the client dashboard, the client has the possibility to update the current stage of a candidate:
+On the client dashboard, the client is able to update the stage a candidate is in:
-- reject
+- Reject
-- next stage
+- Move to next stage

-## Reject
+### Reject

-Endpoint which define the currentStatus of a candidate for a specific job to reject.For an ajax call the endpoint returns:
+Endpoint which defines the `currentStatus` of a candidate as 'reject' for a specific job.
+For an ajax call the endpoint returns:
 - 200 if ok
 - 401 if not authorized
 - 404 if the candidate hasn't been found

-Otherwise the endpoint change the status to reject and redirect to the client-dasboard endpoint which will refresh the dasboard view.
+Otherwise the endpoint changes the status to `reject` and redirects to the client-dasboard endpoint which will refresh the dashboard view.

-A client can't click on the reject button if the candidate is already on the reject stage.
-The endpoint doesn't have to redefine the reject stage if the candidate is already on this stage
+A client can't click on the reject button if the candidate is already in the reject stage.
+The endpoint doesn't have to redefine the reject stage if the candidate is already in this stage.

 ```
 POST /client-dashboard/reject